Einhornhool/100-days-of-code/r1-log.md

 ### R1D18
 Did some more algorithm challenges on fCC.
 Went okay, but  I can't seem to get it exactly right without help.

+### R1D19
+Went pretty badly.
+Tried to understand how to filter an array with Boolean objects and I don't understand a thing.
+There's a knot in my brain.
+I'm going to stop now to repair my bike.